-Smith won the 1969 Best Actress Oscar Award for her deliciousy portraityal of an eccentric teacher at an exclusive Scottish girl’s school.
+Smith had deservedly won the 1969 Best Actress Oscar Award for her deliciously eccentric portrayal of a freethinking, unrestrained teacher at an exclusive Scottish all-girls school.

 Miss Jean encourages her students to follow their hearts and under no circumstances to lose their youthful idealism.

-In her lectures, Miss Jean gets particularly excited when she talks about her favorite political figures, whoi happen to be dictators Mussolini and Franco.
+In her lectures, Miss Jean gets particularly excited when she talks about her favorite political figures, who happen to be the great dictators Mussolini and Franco.

-Unable to keep the innermost details of her private life a secret, she boasts about her sex life to her students, specifically her relationship with her artist lover, Teddy Lloyd (played by Robert Stephens, who was Smith’s husband at the time), a married Catholic man with children, who’s unwiling to break u his bond for Miss Jean.
+Unable to keep the innermost details of her private life a secret, she boasts about her sex life to her students, specifically her relationship with her artist lover, Teddy Lloyd (played by Robert Stephens, who was Smith’s husband at the time), a married Catholic man with children, who’s unwilling to break his bond for Miss Jean.

-In a key scene, Miss Jean takes her students on a visit to the home of fellow teacher Gordon (Gordon Lowther), who is more interested in her than she in him.
+In a key scene, Miss Jean takes her students on a visit to the home of fellow teacher Gordon (Gordon Lowther), who is more interested in her than she is in him.

 Oscar Nominations: 2